THOMASELOVE/432-2021/labs/lab03/lab03_instructions.md

 Finally, make predictions into the test sample using the two fits and the same three performance measures discussed in Question 2i.
-Now, which model appears to perform better within the training sample?
+Now, which model appears to perform better within the test sample?
 Is there a substantial difference between the models in terms of performance on these metrics?